 Summary - Services Provided.
-The TRA Office's understanding of exclusions from reassessment available under the law, and the date considered as the date of change in ownership for property tax purposes, allows them to help taxpayers submit the correct documents to the county assessor's office to resolve their issues.
+The TRA office's understanding of base year transfers permitted under the law and how changes in ownership are reassessed allows them to help taxpayers understand the qualifications for exclusion from reassessment and possible actions to take to resolve their issues.